Republicans push anti-abortion measures with new majority | Times Leader

 Click here to subscribe today or Login.

-The new GOP-led House passed one resolution to condemn attacks on anti-abortion facilities, including pregnancy crisis centers, and a separate bill that would impose penalties if a doctor refused to care for an infant born alive after an abortion attempt.
+The new GOP-led House passed one resolution to condemn attacks on anti-abortion facilities, including crisis pregnancy centers, and a separate bill that would impose new penalties if a doctor refused to care for an infant born alive after an abortion attempt.

 Neither is expected to pass the Democratic-led Senate, but Republicans said they were making good on promises to address the issue along with other legislative priorities in the first days in power.